typetools/checker-framework/checker/tests/README.md

 instructions as for writing tests for a new checker.

 A Gradle task is created for each Junit test class.
-The task is named the same as the Junit test classname, for example, ./gradlew RegexTest runs the Regex Checker tests.
+The task is named the same as the Junit test classname, for example, `./gradlew RegexTest` runs the Regex Checker tests.

 Disabling a test case
 =====================

-Write @skip-test anywhere in a test file to disable that test.
+Write `@skip-test` (in a comment) anywhere in a test file to disable that test.

-Write @below-java17-jdk-skip-test anywhere in a test file to disable that test if the executing JDK version is lower than 17.
+Write `@below-java17-jdk-skip-test` to disable that test file if the executing JDK version is lower than 17.
 This is useful when the test depends on Java 17 language features that need runtime support or depends on Java 17 APIs.
-If the test contains a record, then it must also be in a directory named java17 so that it is only formatting when using JDK 17.
+If the test contains a record, then it must also be in a directory named `java17/` so that it is only formatting when using JDK 17.

-Write @infer-ajava-skip-test, @infer-jaifs-skip-test, or @infer-stubs-skip-test to skip running inference using a particular output format on a test.
+Write `@infer-ajava-skip-test`, `@infer-jaifs-skip-test`, or `@infer-stubs-skip-test` to skip running inference using a particular output format on a test.
 If you want to run inference on the test case but not validate the results of inference, then delete the test file in the inference Gradle task that tests it.

-To disable all tests for a given type system, annotate the JUnit test class with @Ignore.
+To disable all tests for a given type system, annotate the JUnit test class with `@Ignore` (not in a comment).

 Annotated JDK